kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 12**
         1. ### **Hint**
+        The password for the next level is stored in the file `data.txt`, which is a hexdump of a file that has been repeatedly compressed.
+For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
+For example: mkdir /tmp/myname123.
+Then copy the datafile using cp, and rename it using mv (read the manpages!)

         2. ### **Solution**
             - First ssh into the host server as the user `bandit12`